On Popov's formula involving the Von Mangoldt function: Further Comments

 \end{theorem}

-\begin{proof} The proof is identical to the $r=1$ case of Theorem 1.1 with the notable difference that the residue at the pole $s=1$ is 0, and at the trivial zeros we apply the formula [5] for natural numbers $n>0.$ The remaining details are left for the reader.
+\begin{proof} The proof is identical to the $r=1$ case of Theorem 1.1 with the notable difference that the residue at the pole $s=1$ is 0, and at the trivial zeros we apply the formula for natural numbers $n>0.$ This is easily found from differentiating the functional equation [5, p.
+16, eq.
+(2.1.8)] with respect to $s$ and setting $s=2n+1.$ The remaining details are left for the reader. \end{proof}